Carol Lee Sanchez

-Carol Lee Sanchez (born 1934) is an American poet, visual artist, essayist, and teacher.
+Carol Lee Sanchez (born 1934–2014) was a Native American poet, visual artist, essayist, and teacher.

 Biography

-Carol Lee Sanchez was born in Albuquerque, New Mexico, and her cultural heritage is mostly Laguna Pueblo and Lebanese-American.
+Carol Lee Sanchez was born in Albuquerque, New Mexico.
+She describes her cultural heritage as Lebanese-American and Laguna Pueblo.
 She received her Bachelor of Arts degree in Art Administration from San Francisco State University in 1978.

 Career

 From 1976 to 1985, she was a member of the San Francisco State University faculty.
 After a brief stay in Central California (1986–89) she relocated to Central Missouri and has taught at the University of Missouri, State Fair Community College, Sedalia, Missouri and Whiteman Air Force Base, Knob Noster, Missouri.

 Poet and lecturer

-As a poet and lecturer, Sanchez has been invited as a Native American cultural specialist, and author and visual artist by the Art America Division of the United States Information Agency (USIA) to speak at various seminars on Native American culture held in Germany and Latvia (Fall 1993).
-She has given numerous Poetry readings throughout the United States and in several cities in Europe.
-She has also appeared on the PBS Television network reading her poetry.
+As a poet and lecturer, Sanchez was invited by the Art America Division of the United States Information Agency (USIA) to speak on Native American culture held in Germany and Latvia (Fall 1993).
+She has appeared on the PBS Television network reading her poetry.
 A past executive director of the California Poets in the Schools program (1976–78), she received her training and appointment as a Master Poetry Teacher while serving as Bay Area coordinator of the program (1974–76).
 Sanchez continues to conduct poetry workshops in the schools.